Including related provincial credits and benefits

 We may need to recalculate your credit based on new information such as when:

-If you get married or start living common-law, also include your spouse's or common-law partner's name, address, social insurance number, and net income for 2011.
-You and your spouse or common-law partner must both sign the form or letter.
+If you get married or start living common-law, also include your spouse's or common-law partner's name, address, social insurance number, and net income for 2013.
+You and your spouse or common-law partner should both sign the form or letter.

-If you are now separated, divorced, or widowed and you did not apply for the GST/HST credit on your 2011 income tax and benefit return, you can do so by calling 1-800-959-1953 or by sending a letter to your tax centre.
+If you are now separated, divorced, or widowed and you did not apply for the GST/HST credit on your 2013 income tax and benefit return, you can do so by calling 1-800-959-1953 or by sending a letter to your tax centre .

 Do not tell us of your separation until you have been separated for a period of at least 90 days.

 An individual is not entitled to get GST/HST credit payments after he or she dies.
-However we may send out a payment after the date of death because we are not aware of the situation.
-If this happens, the payment should be returned to us, and we should be advised of the date of the death so that we can update our records.
+However, we may send out a payment after the date of death because we are not aware of the situation.
+If this happens, you have to return the payment to us, and let us know the date of the death of the recipient so that we can update our records.

 If the deceased recipient's GST/HST credit included an amount for a spouse or common-law partner, that spouse or common-law partner can ask to get any remaining GST/HST credit payments for himself or herself and for any of their children.
 If the surviving spouse or common-law partner did not file an income tax and benefit return for the previous year, he or she has to do so and apply for the credit on that return.